 Title Insurance = Peace of Mind

-Shopping for a mortgage?
-We'd be thrilled to discuss our many mortgage solutions!
-Call us at 425-508-9988.
-Ready to begin?
-Apply Now.
+Shopping for a mortgage loan?
+We'd be thrilled to talk about our many mortgage solutions!
+Give us a call at 425-508-9988.
+Want to get started?
+Apply Here.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the property's title history.
-The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+Through its research, the title insurance company can usually find any title problems that may arise and clear up these problems prior to closing.

-Real Estate law is extraordinarily complicated.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+If this happens, the title insurance company will defend your title and will cost you nothing.

 Financial Edge Mortgage Corp. can walk you through the pitfalls of getting a mortgage.
-Give us a call at 425-508-9988.
+Give us a call: 425-508-9988.